The Rise and Fall of The Aztec Civilization

 The reign of the Aztec empire was cut short soon after the Spaniards arrived.
 The Spaniards conquered and subjugated the Aztecs in a complex process that only took several years and involved numerous players.
 On arrival in Mexico back in 1519, Hernan Cortes found key allies within the local communities such as the Tlaxcallans formerly subjugated by the civilization, who used the Spaniards to free themselves.

 Moreover, prior to the invasion, new European diseases and germs were introduced in Tenochtitlan that significantly decimated the overall native population giving way to Spanish control and hostile takeover.
 With the Spanish in control, natives were forcefully evicted from their homes and new Spanish villages courtesy of the Spanish nobility and communities replacing them.
-To see how the Aztecs are still affecting our civilization today, learn more here.
+To see how the Aztecs are still affecting our civilization today you can browse our Aztec rugs.